PerttuHamalainen/MediaAI/README_DRAFT.md

 ![Some examples of content covered](Lessons/Media/github_preview.jpg)

+This repository contains the lectures and materials of Aalto University's Intelligent Computational Media course.

+Follow the course's Twitter feed for links and resources.

+**2022 Coronavirus note:** we wait for further instructions but at present, the course will likely be held in hybrid mode or fully online (Zoom).

 ## Course Overview & Design Philosophy

 This is a hands-on, project-based crash course for deep learning and other AI techniques for people with **as little technical prerequisites as possible.** The focus is on **media processing and games**, which makes this particularly suitable for **artists and designers**.